Euro-BioImaging/BatchConvert/README.md

 <your-secret-key>
 enter bucket name:
 <your-bucket>
-Configuration of default s3 credentials is complete
+Configuration of the default s3 credentials is complete
 ```